 "victim impact statement" means a written statement made by a victim which is provided to a prosecutor under Part III.

-Application of Act.
 3.-(1) This Act applies to any plea discussion and plea agreement in respect of all summary and indictable offences.